Available as an add-on for the following plans:

 No - this process is only for our native SMS users.
 If you connect to a third-party SMS provider via ActiveCampaign, you should inquire with the provider directly about whether they have a 10DLC registration process.

 Does this affect users outside the United States?

-All ActiveCampaign customers who wish to send messages to phone numbers within the United States will be required to complete this registration, regardless of where you are sending from.
+All ActiveCampaign customers who wish to send messages to phone numbers within the United States, including Puerto Rico, the Virgin Islands, Guam, and American Samoa, will be required to complete this registration, regardless of where you are sending from.

 We will provide guidance at a later point regarding any additional registration requirements when sending messages to recipients in countries located outside of the United States.

 What are the penalties for violating SMS messaging guidelines under the A2P 10DLC regulations?

 As of March 1, 2022, fines will be issued by the US telecom carriers to users that violate required messaging guidelines.
 As the user, you will be responsible for the payment of these fines, some of which could reach $10,000 USD per occurrence.
 For more information on these fines, please visit A2P 10DLC Fines and Penalties for Non-Compliant Messaging with U.S. Telecom Carriers.